sse-io/sse.io-client-js/README.md

  - `event` _(String, Required)_
  - `params` _(Object, Optional)_

 Add an event to `events`.
 You can add query params too.
-Then **The client will restart** to make it take effect.
+Then **the client will restart** to make it take effect.

 #### client.removeEvent(event)

  - `event` _(String, Required)_

 Remove an event from `events`.
-Then **The client will restart** to make it take effect.
+Then **the client will restart** to make it take effect.

 #### client.on(eventName, callback)